vicrucann/vicrucann.github.io/_pages/contact.md

 excerpt: "Preferred methods of contacting me."
 ---

 Have a question?
-Noticed an error?
+Noticed an error or broken link?
 Improvement suggestion?

 The best way to contact me is [to send an email](mailto:vicrucann@gmail.com).
 Or, you can leave a comment under the corresponding tutorial.
 I appreciate your feedback.